ml-for-nlp/build-your-search-engine/README.md

 Run the extract_categories.py script, which will return the 50 most frequent categories for your dump file, as well as the associated page titles and external links.
 The relevant files will be stored in your data/ directory:

     python3 extract_categories.py enwiki-20171103-pages-articles14.xml-p7697599p7744799

-Share your categories with everybody by doing a pull request (PR) to the repository.
+Share your category frequency file with everybody by doing a pull request (PR) to the repository.
+The file to share should be in your data folder, and should be called *wiki[your-file-number]_top_50_categories_freqs.txt*.

 Once all PRs have been accepted, you can pull the shared data: